 - Remove the fudge from the pan onto a cutting board.
 Cut into 1- x 1-inch pieces.
 Savor the goodness and enjoy!

-- Fudge can be stored at room temperature in an airtight container for a week or so, and in the refrigerator for 2 to 3 weeks.
+- Storage instructions: Fudge can be stored at room temperature in an airtight container for a week (so it's great for shipping to family and friends!), and in the refrigerator for 2 to 3 weeks.
 Freeze for longer storage.

 Dina Reisman says